vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/fips/README.md

 Enabling FIPS compatibility in vCenter requires a reboot of the VCSA, which will happen immediately upon changing the setting!

-TLS 1.3 is disabled by default on port 443/tcp on ESX since the reverse proxy is not FIPS validated for TLS 1.3 usage.
+TLS 1.3 is disabled by default on port 443/tcp on ESX since the reverse proxy is not FIPS validated for TLS 1.3 usage (and ESX has FIPS permanently enabled).
 If you wish to enable TLS 1.3 see [Enabling non-FIPS TLS 1.3 on port 443 in ESX](https://knowledge.broadcom.com/external/article/312033/enabling-nonfips-tls-13-on-port-443-in-e.html).

 ### Some of the certifications list FIPS 140-2, where is FIPS 140-3?